ShyneOfficial/ShyneOfficial/README.md

 ## Hi there 👋

-- I'm currently working on a small clicker game with a few friends.
+- I'm currently working on a small clicker game with a few friends on Godot.
 - I'm currently learning a bunch of stuff as a first year student at Epitech.

 <!--